skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 ## Key Takeaways<a name="takeaways"></a>

-Commvault may be used to migrate, protect, and recover IBM i LPARs on Skytap for Azure.
-This guide will walk you through all the steps required to get up and running with Commvault in Skytap.
+Commvault may be used to migrate, protect, and recover IBM i LPARs on {{site.Brand}} for Azure.
+This guide will walk you through all the steps required to get up and running with Commvault in {{site.Brand}}.

-Here is an overview of how Skytap on Azure and Commvault work together for AIX and IBM i (as400).
+Here is an overview of how {{site.SoA}} and Commvault work together for AIX and IBM i (as400).

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/migrationmedia/media/image8.png">

 For the overall architecture, please refer to the sample reference architecture shown below.
 In the example shown in *Figure 1*, a 1--*n* set of IBM i LPARs resides on-premises in a data center facility.
 In the example architecture, Commvault is used to back up the IBM i selected LPAR data to Commvault proxy MediaAgents to be transferred to Azure Blob Storage.
 The Commvault CommServer controls the orchestration and automation of the backup within Azure.
-The data, once transferred, may then be restored to Skytap for Azure, unchanged.
+The data, once transferred, may then be restored to {{site.Brand}} for Azure, unchanged.
 <hr>
 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/protectionmedia/media2/image1.png">